 Filtering by URL

-Click in here, or press Ctrl or Cmd + F, and start typing.
+To filter by URL, use the search box in the toolbar.
+Click in the search box, or press Ctrl or Cmd + F, and start typing.
 The list of network requests will be filtered to include only requests that contain your filter string, in either the Domain or the File portions.

 Context-clicking on a row in the list displays a context menu with the following options: